 Areas including California and Arizona (New York) began focusing on it specifically and there are programs for children to access care through this method.
 A six year California Study shows “virtual dental homes” are proven to be safe and effective, and a New York study highlighted the benefits of using innovative methods to deliver oral care for the underserved, particularly in rural areas.

-In Australia, teledentistry is used to provide care to remote and rural communities, helping teledentists save time and money and to preventing hospital admissions too.
-Another piece of research conducted in Brazil, where dentists have embraced the concept, concluded that telediagnosis in oral medicine, through the transmission of clinical digital images by e-mail is perfectly acceptable.
+In Australia, teledentistry is used to provide care to remote and rural communities, helping teledentists save time and money and prevent hospital admissions too.
+Another piece of research conducted in Brazil, where dentists have embraced the concept, concluded that telediagnosis in oral medicine, through the transmission of clinical digital images by e-mail, is perfectly acceptable.

 A piece of British research concluded that the majority of UK-based orthodontic consultants support the concept of using teledentistry to make their advice more accessible to other dentists and patients.

 The Arctic University of Norway conducted a massive piece of teledentistry research where they analysed teledentistry literature.
 They found only 53 relevant articles for this review, which represents a small percentage actively discussing telemedicine applications.